uom-resquant/modelling_book/docs/08_logistic_regression.md

 log \bigg( \frac{release\_summons}{harsher\_treatment} \bigg) = 1.407 + 0.496\cdot colour - 0.042\cdot sex - 0.358\cdot checks + 0.780\cdot employed
 $$

-Based on this, we can conclude that White arrestees' *log-odds* of being released with a summons are $\beta_1=0.496$ larger than Black arrestees' *log-odds* , controlling for sex, previous checks in the criminal justice system, and employment status; that male's *log-odds* of being released are $\beta_2=-0.042$ lower than females', controlling for race, previous checks in the criminal justice system, and employment status; that every additional check in the criminal justice system is associated with a decrease of $\beta_3=-0.358$ in the *log-odds* of being released, controlling for race, sex, and employment status; and that employed arrestees' *log-odds* are $\beta_4=0.780$ larger than the *log-odds* among unemployed arrestees, controlling for race, sex, and checks in the criminal justice system.
+Based on this, we can conclude that White arrestees' *log-odds* of being released with a summons are $\beta_1=0.496$ larger than Black arrestees' *log-odds*, controlling for sex, previous checks in the criminal justice system, and employment status; that male's *log-odds* of being released are $\beta_2=-0.042$ lower than females', controlling for race, previous checks in the criminal justice system, and employment status; that every additional check in the criminal justice system is associated with a decrease of $\beta_3=-0.358$ in the *log-odds* of being released, controlling for race, sex, and employment status; and that employed arrestees' *log-odds* are $\beta_4=0.780$ larger than the *log-odds* among unemployed arrestees, controlling for race, sex, and checks in the criminal justice system.

 So what does that actually mean?
 As mentioned above, interpreting the log odds scale is something some people do not find very intuitive.
 So, using **odd ratios** when interpreting logistic regression is common.
 To do this, all we need to do is to exponentiate the coefficients.
-To get the exponentiated coefficients, you tell `R` that you want to exponentiate (`exp()`), that the object you want to exponentiate is called coefficients, and it is part of the model you just run.
+To get the exponentiated coefficients, you tell `R` that you want to exponentiate (`exp()`), that the object you want to exponentiate is called coefficients, and it is part of the model you just ran.
 We can do this in several steps or in one step.

 ```r